 According to the Federal Trade Commission, perpetrators of financial aid fraud often use the following lines to sell their scholarship services; students should avoid any scholarship service or website that states the following:

-If you believe you've been the victim of scholarship fraud, wish to file a complaint, or want more information call 1(877) FTCHELP or click on this link:
+If you believe you've been the victim of scholarship fraud, wish to file a complaint, or want more information call 1(877) FTCHELP or see Scholarship and Financial Aid Scams:

-The website to file the Free Application for Federal Student Aid (FAFSA) is www.fafsa.gov.
+View the FAFSA website to file the Free Application for Federal Student Aid (FAFSA).
 We encourage students to use the link on the LSUS website when applying on-line.
 If you make a mistake in entering the website, typically when you have completed the application, you will be asked to pay to process the "free" application.
 You are being scammed!
 Never submit credit card or bank account information when you are filing your FAFSA.

 Graduation Rates and Statistics

 This is the rate for degree-seeking full-time undergraduates who have graduated from their programs with 150% of the normal time for graduation.
-Click her for a link to the most recent detailed rates:
+See Retention and Graduation Rates.

 Campus Safety Resources